IHE/ITI.MHDS/input/pagecontent/volume-1.md

 technology.
 At the highest layer are international policies, like the International Data Protection Principles.
 Countries or regions will have specific policies.
-Some examples are USA HIPAA Security and Privacy Rules, with further refinement by the states.
+Some examples are USA HIPAA Security and Privacy Rules, with further refinement by individual states.
 There are horizontal policies that are common among a specific industry, such as those from medical professional societies.
+There are business driven policies that might further control specific information.
-Then within the enterprise will be specific information technology policies.
-As shown in this section, the IHE Profiles offer not only the means to exchange information, but to do so in a way that is supportive of many of the policies mentioned.
+As shown in this section, the
+IHE Profiles offer not only the means to exchange information, but to do so in a way that is supportive of many of the policies mentioned.